Three people in red gowns with the 'Top Producer' badge on the right

 Fulbright sounds interesting!
 What should I do before making my first appointment with ONSA?

-• Check your eligibility for the Fulbright US Student Program
+• First, check your eligibility for the Fulbright US Student Program.
+Eligible applicants…

-• Can be a rising undergraduate senior (graduating Dec 2023, May 2024, or Aug 2024), enrolled graduate student (masters and PhD), or working professional
+• Can be a rising undergraduate senior (graduating Dec 2024 or May 2025), an enrolled graduate student (masters and PhD), or recent ASU graduate; and

-• Watch the Getting Started Series video, which outlines the Fulbright application timeline, eligibility requirements, grant types, and campus process.
+• Next, watch the Getting Started Series video, which outlines the Fulbright application timeline, eligibility requirements, grant types, and campus process.

 • English Teaching Assistant (ETA) Award